MicrosoftEdge/WebView2Feedback/specs/LaunchingRegisteredProtocols.md

                 {
                     // Otherwise revoke permissions previously granted to this protocol
                     // from this origin.
 This will trigger the dialog to appear to allow the user
-                    // to confirm the protocol launch.
+                    // to confirm or deny the protocol launch.
                     CHECK_FAILURE(args->put_RevokeProtocolPermissionsPerOrigin(TRUE));
                 }
                 return S_OK;